LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 When you start your shift, you should change your status to online in order to start receiving messages.
 Once you do that, conversations from the queue will be assigned to you based on their priority.

-If there are already existing conversations in your queue, you will see them here, in your Open Connections Table.
+If there are already existing conversations in your queue, you will see them here, in your Open Connections table.

 Make sure you have all your tools ready at hand, your CRM integrations are logged in and working, and any external systems being used.